-Painting drywall, wood and masonry surfaces isn't the only way to update your home's interior or exterior.
+Painting drywall, wood, and masonry surfaces aren't the only way to update your home's interior or exterior.
 You can also update or customize metal surfaces with paint to create a dazzling makeover effect.

 Step 1: Prepare to Paint